 - Use only shielded cable for all readers, and for power, and for door locks or gate operator control.
-Unlike proximity readers, do not ground the LR-2000 reader's cable shields. - Use a separate cable for each reader.
+Unlike proximity readers, do not ground the LR-3000 reader's cable shields. - Use a separate cable for each reader.
 Do not share the reader's cable with wires that carry switched power, like door locks, or power to electrically noisy devices.
-(But data, TTL control, and dry-contact circuits may share the LR-2000's cable.) - Do not connect the wires for two LR-2000 readers in parallel.
+(But data, TTL control, and dry-contact circuits may share the LR-3000's cable.) - Do not connect the wires for two LR-3000 readers in parallel.
 Neither power nor data lines should be in parallel.
 (Parallel connection changes the pulse transmission characteristics, and prevents the host system from identifying the reader addresses individually.) - Connect the reader's negative power wire (black) first, and positive power wire (red) last.
 Disconnect in the opposite order. - Remove power from the reader before making any wiring changes. - The Wiegand Data-0 and Data-1 lines should not share a twisted pair in the cable from the reader to the controller.
 If it is necessary to use twisted-pair cable, separate the data lines into two different pairs.
 For example, combine Negative Power (black) with Data-0 (green) in one twisted pair; and combine Positive Power (red) with Data-1 (white) in a second twisted pair.
-This minimizes cross-talk of Wiegand data pulses from one data line to the other. - The LR-2000 reader has no LED.
+This minimizes cross-talk of Wiegand data pulses from one data line to the other. - The LR-3000 reader has no LED.
 The lens in the corner of the reader's cover is a dummy.
-Use the LR-2000KIT instead. - The LR-2000 reader has 3 separate wires that serve as negative or common conductors black for Power Negative, blue for Data-Common, and bare silver wire for cable shield Drain.
-These 3 wires must not be tied together anywhere in the system, and they must not be connected to ground anywhere. - The LR-2000 reader has wiring that is different from any proximity reader, or any other technology.
-You must follow the wiring diagrams and the instructions in this Manual to have the reader function correctly. - Unused wires from the reader's cable must be taped or capped separately, so that they touch nothing.
+Use the LR-3000KIT instead. - The LR-3000 reader has 3 separate wires that serve as negative or common conductors black for Power Negative, blue for Data-Common, and bare silver wire for cable shield Drain.
+These 3 wires must not be tied together anywhere in the system, and they must not be connected to ground anywhere. - The LR-3000 reader has wiring that is different from any proximity reader, or any other technology.
+You must follow the wiring diagrams and the instructions in this Manual to have the reader function correctly.